Last Updated on May 17, 2023 by Matt

 A motor can also be geared, like in petrol scooters, or gearless, which is often the preferred method for electric scooters.

 There is one more important distinction between different types of motors in electric scooters.
 Based on the electric technology they use, motors can be brushed or brushless.
-However, almost all e-scooter today are made with brushless motors as brush technology is outdated and has many disadvantages over the newer brushless versions.

 The power of the motor is measured in Watts, and you will usually see two data points here – real and peak power.

 If you want to know more about different types of motors in electric scooters and how they work, you can check my complete guide on electric scooter motors.
-If you’re here for a quick answer, you should mostly look for a gearless brushless hub motor, preferably dual drive for more speed and power.

 Speed

-The average top speed of today’s e-scooters is around 25 mph / 40 kmh.
+Average top speed of today’s e-scooters

 Acceleration